carriequackenbush/carriequackenbush.github.io/_posts/2025-06-01-pwntopiashl.md

 We were given an elf binary and a pcap that had captured traffic from the binary.
 ChatGPT and I went round and round for days, right up to the last minute, and just didn't get it.

-The solution was simple and elegant:
+The solution was 'simple' and elegant:

 ```python
 import struct